karanheart96/Modified_Dijkstra_packet_routing/README.md

 5)Click ok again ok then apply.
 6)Repeat the same for the other two dependencies.

 After adding required dependencies, navigate to Main.java file.
 In this file, we provide a sample graph for testing and demo purposes.
 In the main method, we first initialize the graph, then we can run some or all the algorithms we provided.
-The results should be shown in visualization graphs like below.

 We can see that these paths are indeed the correct path with the given constraints.